List of The Price Is Right pricing games: Double Prices

 The contestant is shown two possible prices for a prize, one of which is correct.
 The contestant wins the prize if they choose the correct price.

 Two prizes were offered in early episodes of the 1970s syndicated edition hosted by Dennis James.
 Regardless of whether or not the contestant won the first prize, the contestant could win a second prize by choosing the correct price from a different set of two possibilities.

 E

 Easy as 1 2 3

 The contestant is given three blocks marked "1", "2" and "3", which are used to rank three prizes from least expensive to most expensive.
 The contestant wins everything by correctly ranking all three items.

 F

 Five Price Tags

 The contestant is briefly shown five price tags, one of which is the correct price of a car.
 Four small prizes are then presented.
 For each prize, the contestant must guess whether its displayed price is "true" (correct) or "false" (incorrect).
 Each correct guess wins that prize and one choice from the five price tags.
 After playing through all four prizes, the tags are brought out again and the contestant wins the car by selecting the correct price before running out of choices.
-If the contestant guesses all four small prizes incorrectly, the game ends.